-Usage of neon underglow lighting is governed by Wisconsin State Legislature, Chapter 347: Equipment of Vehicles, Subchapter 2: Lighting Equipment.
+In the state of Wisconsin, usage of neon underglow lighting is governed by Wisconsin State Legislature, Chapter 347: Equipment of Vehicles, Subchapter 2: Lighting Equipment.

 Is neon underglow legal in Wisconsin?

-• all lights visible from the front of the car should be white or amber
+- all lights visible from the front of the car should be white or amber

-• all lights visible from the back of the car should be red
+- all lights visible from the back of the car should be red

-• no flashing lights may be used
+- no flashing lights may be used

-• no blue lights are permitted
+- no blue lights are permitted

-• license plate illumination must be white
+- license plate illumination must be white

 Blue lights are explicitly prohibited, but we also strongly suggest avoiding red color as well as not to be mistaken for an emergency vehicle.

-There are no relevant WI laws which specifically restrict or prohibit installing car underglow, meaning we consider it legal to use it while driving.
+There are no relevant WI laws which specifically restrict or prohibit installing car underglow, meaning we consider it legal to use while driving.

 Wisconsin vehicle lighting laws